|

 1941/05/03 - Stationed at Kubu Park Camp, Malacca and Jasin, Malaya.

-Work over the coming months involved preparing living accommodation, training, camouflaging vehicles and driving instructions and traing for area.
+Work over the coming months involved preparing living accommodation, training, camouflaging vehicles, driving instructions and training for area.

 1941/12/08 - Japan enters the war by Bombing Pearl Harbour and attacking Hong Kong and Malaya.
 Japanese troops land the Malayan border with Thailand at Kota Bharu (Malaya), Singora and Patani (Thailand).